FabioChiodini/blog.kiodo.it/exampleSite/content/post/VMworld2018.md

 But still i wanted to capture e few of the sessions that I plan to attend (and I encourage You to meet me there!!), obviously they are all around DevOps, Kubernetes and Cloud Native Apps :P

 ## VMworld Sessions for Monday

+**Deploy Enterprise-Grade Kubernetes: Real-World Stories From PKS Customers**

+CNA1199PU 2 pm

+I like Customer panels and this is the chance to see real life experiences coming from Customers.
+Mostly around Pivotal Container services but hey.. it's Kubernetes :)